timescale/outflux/README.md

 ### TimescaleDB connection params

 The connection parameters to the TimescaleDB instance can be passed to Outflux in several ways.
 One is through the Postgres Environment Variables.
-Supported envrionment variables are: `PGHOST, PGPORT, PGDATABASE, PGUSER, PGPASSWORD, PGSSLMODE, PGSSLCERT, PGSSLKEY, PGSSLROOTCERT, PGAPPNAME, PGCONNECT_TIMEOUT`.
+Supported environment variables are: `PGHOST, PGPORT, PGDATABASE, PGUSER, PGPASSWORD, PGSSLMODE, PGSSLCERT, PGSSLKEY, PGSSLROOTCERT, PGAPPNAME, PGCONNECT_TIMEOUT`.
 If they are not specified defaults used are: host=localhost, dbname=postgres, pguser=$USER, and sslmode=disable.

 The values of the enviroment variables can be **OVERRIDEN** by specifying the '--output-con' flag when executing Outflux.